 Velocity fluctuations driven by surface melt and lake drainage at Helheim Glacier, East Greenland.

 Investigating dynamics at the ice-ocean boundary brings together researchers in seismology, geodesy, applied mathematics, and oceanography.
 In my postdoctoral research supported by the Lamont-Doherty Earth Observatory, we worked to mechanistically understand tidally and atmospherically driven tidewater glacier flow of Helheim Glacier, one of Greenland’s fastest outlet glaciers.
-Through stochastic analysis of geodetic, environmental, and oceanographic observations, we characterized glacier-wide diurnal velocity variations and the glacier’s flow response to a rapid lake drainage event.
+Through stochastic analysis of geodetic, environmental, and oceanographic observations, we characterized glacier-wide diurnal velocity variations and the glacier’s flow response to a rapid lake-drainage event.
+This work is published in Stevens et al. (2021) and Stevens et al. (2022) listed below.

 Hydraulic transmissivity beneath Greenland supraglacial lakes.